-The heart and blood is at the core of how we receive nutrients and eliminate wastes.
-For our hearts to function optimally, we need a vast array of nutrients, enough water, and the proper electolyic balance with regards to sodium, potassium and other key minerals.
-Steady flow of blood and nutrients ensures cells receive the compounds needed to fire accurately and carry wastes out of the system.
-If you have high: blood pressure, cholesterol, C-reactive protein (an inflammatory marker), or a more progressive form of heart disease, it's a warning sign that you are developing heart disease and should take action soon.
+The heart and blood are at the core of how we receive nutrients and eliminate wastes.
+For our hearts to function optimally, we need a wide array of vitamins, enough water, and the correct electrolytic balance with regards to sodium, potassium, magnesium and other critical minerals.

 Steady blood flow and nutrition ensure that the cells receive oxygen and other bio-compounds and can carry wastes out of the body.
 If you have high: blood pressure, cholesterol, C-reactive protein, or a more progressive form of heart disease, it's a warning sign, and it's time to take swift take action!

 Research shows that you can prevent and reverse heart disease.
 Diet, exercise and stress all play major roles.
 You'll want to reduce sodium found in sauces, restaurant and processed foods, and consider an anti-inflammatory, high-antioxidant diet.
 Pro-inflammatory and free-radical forming foods that cause heart disease include sugar, chemicals, artificial colors, preservatives and trans-fats, to name a few.
 Through inflammation and free radical formation, these foods injure the blood vessels and cause cholesterol buildup.
 This buildup causes blood pressure to go up and may lead to a heart attack or a stroke.

 However, you can prevent this through nutrition and exercise!